GOM-proj/GOM_release/README.md

 Note 1: there are "place_holding.txt" in some folders, and this is nothing but to keep the folder structure since Github does not allow to keep an empty folder.

-Note 2: one of the input files, "hurricane_ser.inp", in Projects/MB_test/2_baroclinic_test/input/, is included as a zip file since there is a file size limit in Githup.
-So, you should unzip it first.
+Note 2: one of the input files, "hurricane_ser.inp", in (e.g.,) Projects/MB_test/1_baroclinic_test/input/, is included as a zip file since there is a file size limit in Githup.
+In this example,the wind boundary is not activated, so if you want to test the wind stress effect, unzip this file and copy "hurricane_ser.inp" into the "input" folder.

 ## 5. License: